 - I am a constituent from (city and state) and my name is _________.

-- I urge Senator____ to co-sponsor S. 47, a strong, bipartisan bill that would reauthorize the Violence Against Women Act, and to vote YES on the bill and vote NO on any weakening or non-germane amendments.
+- I urge Senator____ to vote for S. 47, a strong, bipartisan bill that would reauthorize the Violence Against Women Act, and to vote NO on any further weakening or non-germane amendments.

-- Thank you and I look forward to hearing that the Senator is a co-sponsor and/or voted for VAWA without harmful amendments.
+- Thank you and I look forward to hearing that my Senator voted VAWA without harmful amendments.

-ACTION ITEM: JOIN US IN A TWITTER CHAT ON FEBRUARY 11TH
+ACTION ITEM: JOIN US FOR VAWA TWITTER CHAT

-In light of President Obama’s upcoming State of the Union address, we will be holding a “State of the VAWA” Twitter Chat on Monday, February 11th at 2pm EST to answer questions and engage the public in a dialogue about the importance of an inclusive VAWA.
-Send your questions to @NTFVAWA using #VAWAchat, and participate in the conversation on February 11th.
+In light of President Obama’s upcoming State of the Union address, we will be holding a "State of the VAWA" Twitter Chat TODAY, Monday, February 11th at 2pm EST to answer questions and engage the public in a dialogue about the importance of an inclusive VAWA.
+Send your questions to @NTFVAWA using #VAWAchat, and participate in the conversation TODAY!